TCCofWANG/Deep-Learning-based-Time-Series-Forecasting/README.md

 # 👉Data Preparation<a href='#all_catelogue'>[Back to Top]</a>

 We follow the same setting as previous work.
 The datasets for all the six benchmarks can be obtained from [[Autoformer](https://github.com/thuml/Autoformer)].
 The datasets are placed in the `datasets` folder of our project.
-The tree structure of the files are as follows:
+The tree structure of the files is as follows:

 ```
 \datasets